We long for deep, intimate connection—to be seen and heard and known—yet we all have fear of intimacy.

 These safe and highly supportive events are rich journeys of self discovery that go well beyond one-on-one work of psychotherapy.
 I’ve found them extremely effective at healing past pain, increasing self esteem and helping people open to deeper intimacy with themselves and others.

 Also see our Working Through Grief and Other Difficult Emotions retreat.
-This is our core retreat that is offered about 9 times a year, mostly in Massachusetts and sometimes in Florida.
+This is our core retreat that is offered about six times a year, mostly in Massachusetts and once a year in Florida and California.

 At these events you learn how to live into Skills of Loving that can immediately change your relationships by helping you connect more deeply and intimately.